Eight disciplines. One senior operator.

 Marketing Strategy & Reputation Infrastructure

 Senior marketing leadership without the headcount.
-The reference and reputation layer AI engines and human buyers pull from, plus the operator judgment to put it to work.
+The reference and reputation layer AI engines and human buyers pull from, the proof that your spend is working, and the operator judgment to put it all to work.

 Modern marketing leadership is no longer a campaign function.
-It is a reference-and-reputation-infrastructure function plus a strategic-judgment function.
-The reference layer is what AI engines, search engines, and human buyers all pull from when deciding whether to engage.
-The strategic judgment is what tells you which offer to lead with, which channel actually compounds, and which agency is selling you a service you do not need.
+It is a reference-and-reputation-infrastructure function, a marketing-effectiveness function, and a strategic-judgment function.
+The reference layer is what AI engines, search engines, and human buyers all pull from.
+The effectiveness work tells you whether the spend, the sponsorships, and the agencies are actually earning their keep.
+The strategic judgment is what tells you which offer to lead with and which vendor is selling you something you do not need.

-This service brings both.
+This service brings all three.
 It is built for organizations with a small or stretched marketing team, or a CEO who wants the senior judgment without hiring a VP yet.
 It plugs into your existing team and operates as an extension of it, not a replacement.

-A senior marketing operator embedded in your team, a reference and reputation layer that compounds across both human and AI discovery, and a written record of the strategic decisions and the reasoning behind them.
-Available as a fixed-fee project for the reputation-infrastructure work, or as a monthly retainer for the fractional advisory.
+A senior marketing operator embedded in your team, a reference and reputation layer that compounds across both human and AI discovery, a clear read on which spend and sponsorships are worth keeping, and a written record of the strategic decisions and the reasoning behind them.
+Available as a fixed-fee project for the reputation and effectiveness work, or as a monthly retainer for the fractional advisory.

 Questions before the first engagement.